fetchai/agents-aea/libs/go/aea_end2end/README.md

-# End2end example Go <> Python
+# End-to-end example Go <> Python

 ## Run example

-Ensure all dependencies are installed: python, aea and golang.
+Ensure all dependencies are installed: python, aea and Golang.

 To launch the buyer agent run:
 `./run_buyer.sh`